Patient education: Syncope (fainting) (Beyond the Basics)

 The heart includes an area of specialized cells in the upper right chamber of the heart (right atrium) called the sinus node (figure 1).
 These cells send a series of regular electrical impulses to the atria that regulate the heart's rhythm and pace.
 These impulses travel in an organized way along conduction tissues within the heart muscle and then spread along smaller fibers that go to each muscle cell of the heart.
 The impulses cause the heart muscle cells to contract in an organized and regular way, generating an effective pumping of blood to all areas of the body.

 Sometimes, sinus bradycardia occurs because of an abnormality in the sinus node itself.
 This is called sick sinus syndrome.
 In other cases, the slowed firing of the sinus node is due to medications.
 In still others, problems with the nerves that lead to the heart muscle and regulate the sinus node rate are to blame.
-For syncope to occur due to this problem, the heart usually stops for several seconds.
+For syncope to occur due to this problem, the heart usually stops for six or more seconds.
 This is known as asystole.

 Ventricular tachycardia — Tachycardia is a fast heart rate.
 The ventricles are the heart's main pumping chambers (figure 2).
 Ventricular tachycardia (VT) occurs when muscle in the ventricles send out their own rapid electrical impulses, taking over the rhythm normally controlled by the sinus node.
 The heartbeat that results from these abnormal impulses is also abnormal, and often fails to pump blood in an adequate way.
 The heart is racing but does not pump effectively, so blood flow to the brain may be decreased.